6 Profitable Real Estate Niches — And Why You Should Choose One Today

 3. Real estate investors.

 In the world of real estate niches, this can be a great one to focus on solely due to the repeat business you get.
-Most real estate investors — whether they focus on rental properties, fix-and-flips, multifamily homes, or more — typically won’t stop at one.
+Most real estate investors — whether they focus on owning a rental property, fix-and-flips, multifamily homes, or more — typically won’t stop at one.
 They may buy two, three, even 10 properties a year, so if you’re able to impress them and add value to the equation?
 That’s serious business over the course of your career (and theirs).

 4. Vacation homes.

-If you’re located in a coastal market, near the mountains, or somewhere with lots of tourism, vacation homes can be a good niche to set your sights on.
+If you’re located in a coastal market, near the mountains, or somewhere with lots of tourism, vacation homes can be a good niche market to set your sights on.
 You can even help buyers purchase properties they intend to rent occasionally on Airbnb or VRBO when they’re not in use.

 Just study up on the best beaches and local hotspots, and gear up for a lot of distant buyers.
 Like those luxury clients, many will be buying from afar, so you may have to do a lot of the heavy lifting.

 Relocating buyers need a lot of help.
 They’re often buying from very far-off locations, and to make things worse, they’ve only got a certain amount of time to get it done.
-This is where a good agent can really make a difference.
+This is where a good real estate agent can really make a difference.
 You can vet properties, make recommendations for local utility providers and movers, and even go the full nine yards and attend their closing appointment on their behalf (if you have power of attorney, of course).

 6. Military buyers.